0

 • Choline source that raises levels of brain-building phosphatidylcholine (PC)

-• Promotes brain chemical acetycholine for mood and mental performance
+• Promotes brain chemical acetylcholine for mood and mental performance in healthy individuals

 • Shown to optimize mitochondria and increase brain energy by 13.6%